Nick Madrigal Preview, Player Props: Cubs vs. Rockies

 Nick Madrigal At The Plate

-- Madrigal is hitting .265 with 15 doubles, a triple, two home runs and 10 walks.
+- Madrigal is batting .265 with 15 doubles, a triple, two home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.